Jawnnypoo/WindowsShutdownTimer/README.md

 ```
 windows-shutdown-timer 120
 ```
-which would shut down your machine after 2 hours of keeping it awake.
+which would shut down your machine after 120 minutes of keeping it awake.

-To cancel:
+To cancel a pending shutdown:
 ```
 windows-shutdown-timer -c
 ```